 The most EXCITING development of the last few days is that I’ve booked my flight to attend the London 2020 International Stamp Exhibition in May!
 I hope it presents the chance to meet some of my British and European friends in person.
 I mention the Brits separately, of course, because by then, they will no longer be ‘European’.
 Some sort of minor administrative adjustment apparently.

 To take us out this year: a couple of festive additions to this site’s catalogue of novelty stamps.
-Portugal’s Christmas issues included the miniature sheet seen at the top of this article, featuring a traditional nativity scene.
+Portugal’s Christmas issues included the miniature sheet seen here, featuring a traditional nativity scene.
 A less traditional inclusion is the light-emitting diode (LED) embedded in the star, activated by a smartphone using near-field communication technology.
 Apparently it illuminates the whole scene; I watched the video, and I gotta admit, I’m struggling to see much going on beside a blinking star.
 Maybe it looks better in person:

 Meanwhile, Austria embedded a crystal on top of a Christmas tree.
 Austria likes to chuck Swarovskis on its stamps.
 This one evokes the spirit of those frugal, crafty-type people who use old CDs as Christmas decorations and because it’s Christmas, visitors have to smile and pretend it doesn’t look hideous.